hisyamfahm/de-pixel_segmentation/readme.txt

-buka file DE.m untuk menjalankan program tanpa GUI. buka file guita.m lalu jalankan program untuk menjalankan GUI aplikasi.
+Program implemented with Matlab

+open DE.m file to run program without GUI. open the guita.m file then run the program to run the application GUI.